dr-romster/Rtutorial/README.md

 Based on the **QI Charts 2** package which can create Run Charts, Statistical Process Control (SPC) and employ other QI-related methods to track outcomes in time series data.

-This is provided as an open source tutorial from the QIcharts2 package vignette which is available on [CRAN](https://cran.r-project.org/web/packages/qicharts2/index.html).
-The qicharts2 package has a [GPL-3 License](https://www.r-project.org/Licenses/GPL-3).
+This is provided as an open source tutorial from the `qicharts2` package vignette which is available on [CRAN](https://cran.r-project.org/web/packages/qicharts2/index.html).
+This package has a [GPL-3 License](https://www.r-project.org/Licenses/GPL-3) and Creative Commons Licence [link].

 The qicharts2 package and tutorial is written by Prof Jacob Anhoej.
 [Package Github Link](https://github.com/anhoej/qicharts2)